okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/embedded-siw/main/index.md

 **Sample code**

-* Sample code is provided in the following section: [Sign In and display user's email](#sign-in-and-display-users-email)
+* Sample code is provided in the following section: [Sign In and display user's email](#sign-in-and-display-user-s-email)

 ---

-## About Okta Auth JS and the Okta Sign-In Widget
+## About the embedded Okta Sign-In Widget

-The Okta Sign-In Widget is a JavaScript library that gives you a fully-featured and customizable sign in experience, which you can use to authenticate users on any website.
+The Okta Sign-In Widget is a JavaScript library that gives you a fully-featured and customizable sign-in experience, which you can use to authenticate users on any website.

 Okta uses the Widget as part of its normal sign-in page.
-If you would like to fully customize the Widget, then you will need to host it yourself.
-This guide walks you through the [installation process](#installation) for the Widget, as well as [a few common use cases](#use-cases) for the Widget and how to implement them.
+If you would like to fully customize the Widget, then you need to host it yourself.
+This guide walks you through the [installation process](#installation) for the Widget, as well as [a few common use cases](#sign-in-widget-use-cases) for the Widget and how to implement them.
 The full Widget reference can be found [on GitHub](https://github.com/okta/okta-signin-widget#okta-sign-in-widget).

 A simple working code example is also included to demonstrate a common sign-in use case.
-See [Sign In and display user's email](#sign-in-and-display-users-email)
+See [Sign In and display user's email](#sign-in-and-display-user-s-email)

 > A version of the Widget that you can edit in real time is available on the [Okta Developer Documentation site](https://developer.okta.com/live-widget/).